vdamewood/siliko/Readme.txt

 dlopen(3).
 Support for Windows may be included as well.

 XVCalc uses a Flex-generated tokenizer and a Bison-generated parser.
-Currently, the parser is not 'pure', and thus XVCalc is not thread safe.
+Currently, the parser is not 'pure', and some other components have static 'state' values.
+Thus XVCalc is not thread safe.

 XVcalc Interface

 XVCalc's interface consists of the following functions:

+void               xvcalc_open();
+void               xvcalc_close();
 enum xvcalc_status xvcalc(char * in_string)
 int                xvcalc_get_int(void)
 float              xvcalc_get_float(void)
 char             * xvcalc_error_message(void)
 void               xvcalc_clean(void)

+Use xvcalc_open() before calling any other functions.
+Call xvcalc_close() after you are finished with xvcalc and before your program terminates.
+These functionsa are used to initialize and finalize xvcalc.

 The xvcalc_status ennumeration is found in xvcalc.h with comments on what each status means.

-Other symbols starting with xvcalc_ will be found in the library but are not part of the public interface, so don't use them.
+Other symbols starting with Xvc (and xvcalc_)  will be found in the library but are not part of the public interface, so don't use them.

 The xvcalc() functon takes the expression to be evaluated as a typical pointer to a null-terminated series of characters.
 When called, the xvcalc() function